Comedian Chris Rock Files for Divorce

-Do Celebrities Like Chris Rock Deserve Selective Divorce Privacy?
+Do Celebrities Deserve Selective Divorce Privacy?

 It depends on the circumstances.
 For example, there is good reason to inform the public if there are allegations of celebrity involvement in criminal activity.
 Even if the celebrity would prefer to keep the details private.
 But when the issues at hand are the details of the breakup of a family, the public benefit is negligible.
 This is especially true when there are minor children involved as there are in Chris Rock’s divorce case.

-Las Vegas divorce lawyers that routinely handle high-asset divorce cases understand the privacy requirements of their clients.
+Las Vegas divorce attorneys that routinely handle high-asset divorce cases understand the privacy requirements of their clients.
 This is whether the client is a celebrity or not.
 Contested divorce cases, especially those involving celebrities, often contain salacious details.
 Whether real or imagined, they make great fodder for the tabloid press.
 But except for the financial gains for the media, do any of us really benefit from this information?
 Our opinion is it does not.